d-gamedev-team/dchip/readme.md

 Currently only the `build.bat` files are provided.
 A dub package will be added later which will allow building in a cross-platform way.

+### Version switches

+The following `-version=VERSION` switches are supported:

+- `CHIP_ENABLE_UNITTESTS`

+Enable unittest blocks.
+By default unittest blocks are not compiled-in, leading to huge savings in compilation time.

+**Note:** The `-unittest` flag still needs to be passed to run the tests.

+- `CHIP_ALLOW_PRIVATE_ACCESS`

+Make private or package fields public.
+This switch will enable you to directly manipulate internal fields.
+However this is not future-compatible since these fields might be reordered or changed in the future.
+You should prefer to use accessor methods unless performance demands that you directly manipulate internal fields.

+- `CHIP_ENABLE_WARNINGS`

+Enable internal library warnings.
+When the internal state is in an unexpected state turning this switch on will print out warnings to stderr.

+- `CHIP_USE_DOUBLES`

+By default all floating-point types are declared as `float`.
+Enabling this switch will use `double` types instead.

+**Note:** Regardless of this switch the D compiler will still use `real`'s for floating-point calculations, meaning that enabling this switch will likely **not** give you a big improvement in accuracy.
+On the other hand, using `double`'s will use twice as much memory and could lead to a performance degradation.

 ## Links

 - Chipmunk2D [homepage](http://chipmunk2d.net/).